 Published on October 6th, 2021 | by Christopher Cipollini0

-French Quarter Magazine was delighted to sit down with owner Nicholas Norman!
+French Quarter Magazine was fortunate to sit down with the owner, Richard Terzaghi.

-Do you find that being a specialty cuisine establishment works in your favor?
+How does being a specialty cuisine establishment off the main thoroughfare of the Strip work in your favor?